RetroJohn86/Pogo-APK/Readme.md

 **All content found within this repo is the property of The Pokemon Company and Niantic.**

 **Retro John 86 did not create or modify images or sounds found within this repo.
-This repo let me know about any new file or changes PLEASE NOTE : this Repository hold duplicate files and folders**
+This repo let me know about any new file or changes PLEASE NOTE : this Repository hold duplicate files and folders and files may not work**

 **Please respect the original source material.**